Meet Clara Amfo - Strictly Come Dancing 2020 contestant and BBC Radio 1 presenter

 Now, she’ll get a chance to experience it all for herself!

-Strictly Come Dancing returns to BBC One later this year.
-You can find the full Strictly Come Dancing line-up here.
+Strictly Come Dancing live shows starts on BBC One on October 24th at 7:25pm.
 If you’re looking for something to watch tonight, check out our TV Guide.